quicwg/ops-drafts/draft-ietf-quic-manageability.md

 If the routers or switches in the server infrastructure rely on address-port 4-tuple, a NAT rebinding or any other address migration on the client side, even if that could be handled by the QUIC server, will cause packets to be delivered to the wrong server.
-In this case it seems temping to use NAT in front of the server infrastructure to provide a stable address 4-tuple, rather than changing the deployed routing infrastructure.
+In this case it seems tempting to use NAT in front of the server infrastructure to provide a stable address 4-tuple, rather than changing the deployed routing infrastructure.
 As the connection ID can change and not-yet-used values are not observable on path, this would